top of page

 Good Tip!

 The only other thing I do is fertilize about once a month.
-I use rabbit pellets or miracle grow.
+I use rabbit pellets or Miracle Grow.
 Fish is also a good fertilizer, but every time I bury fish under my plants my dog digs it up so I have given up on that idea.
 Besides that, regular watering and weeding are important.
 My yield has been fabulous since I have implemented these key steps.
 Hopefully, you will get just as high of a return.